jaspervdj/jaspervdj/drafts/12-urenloop.markdown

 After some initial tests, we concluded the [RSSI] value was not too useful for us.
-Later, we did use it to determine if a signal was strong enough (i.e. RSSI above a certain treshold), and then we discarded it.
-This leaves us with a
+Later, we did use it to determine if a signal was strong enough (i.e. RSSI above a certain treshold), and then we discarded the RSSI value.
+This leaves us with a triplet:
-triplet:

 [RSSI]: http://en.wikipedia.org/wiki/Received_signal_strength_indication